Fairy Investigation Society: Cottingley Fairies

 During World War One two young cousins from Cottingley, England, Elsie Wright and Frances Griffiths, took photographs of themselves with cardboard cutouts of fairies in their garden.
 Elsie's mother had shared the photos at a Bradford Theosophical Society meeting on nature spirits.
 They then gained the attention of Sir Arthur Conan Doyle, author of the Sherlock Holmes series and notable member of the Fairy Investigation Society.
 He published the photos along with an article in the 1920 Christmas edition of the Strand Magazine.
 The photos made international headlines, and the Fairy Investigation Society acquired momentum toward its creation.

 History

-The first mention of the Fairy Investigation Society was in cofounder Barnard Sleigh's 1926 novel entitled The Gates of the Horn Being Sundry Records from the Proceedings of the Society for the Investigation of Faery Fact & Fallacy.
+The Fairy Investigation Society was inspired by cofounder Barnard Sleigh's 1926 novel entitled The Gates of the Horn Being Sundry Records from the Proceedings of the Society for the Investigation of Faery Fact & Fallacy.
 Included in the book were ten short stories describing tales of fairy encounters through reports of the society, which monitored fairy-human relations.
 The book solidified a "fairy ideology" first recognizing fairies as sort of guardians of an ecologically damaged world.
 While The Gates of Horn was not commercially successful, readers were so convinced by Sleigh's realistic portrayal of Edwardian occult and spiritualism that some reviewers of the time wondered whether this supposedly fictional society described by Sleigh actually existed.